appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/README.md

       </div>
       <hr className="gradient-hr" />
       <div className="containerDescription">
-         Use AWS Fargate for serverless container management, allowing you to run Appsmith without the need to manage the underlying EC2 instances.
+         Run Appsmith on AWS ECS with Fargate for a serverless container experience without managing the underlying infrastructure.
       </div>
    </a>